drscotthawley/audio-classifier-keras-cnn/README.md

 ## Data Preparation
 ### Data organization:
-Sound files go into a directory called `Samples/` that is local off wherever the scripts are being run.
-Within `Samples`, there are subdirectories which divide up the various classes.
+Sound files should go into a directory called `Samples/` that is local off wherever the scripts are being run.
+Within `Samples`, you should have subdirectories which divide up the various classes.

 Example: for the guitar sounds in the [IDMT-SMT-Audio-Effects database](https://www.idmt.fraunhofer.de/en/business_units/m2d/smt/audio_effects.html), using their monophonic guitar examples...